Cardinal Nicholas Cheong Jin-suk dies | Yonhap News Agency

 Cardinal Nicholas Cheong Jin-suk dies

-Cheong passed away at 10:15 p.m. while at a hospital for treatment, according to the officials.
+Cheong passed away of old age at 10:15 p.m. at a Seoul hospital for treatment, according to officials.
+He had been hospitalized since February due to an unspecified ailment.

-Born in 1931, he entered the priesthood in 1961 after his graduation from the Catholic University of Korea.
+For years, he expressed his intention not to receive life support treatment, although he managed to overcome critical, life-threatening maladies in the past.

-He served as the archbishop of Seoul for 14 years starting in May 1998, when he was appointed to the post after Cardinal Kim Sou-hwan stepped down.
-Cheong was ordained as cardinal in 2006.
+He agreed to donate his organs, including his corneas, upon death.
+Catholic officials said surgeons has removed some of his organs in accordance with his will.

 brk@yna.co.kr